monots/monots/packages/eslint-config-monots/readme.md

 }
 ```

-If you don't want to use `package.json`, you can use any of the
+If you don't want to use your `package.json` file, you can use any of the
 [supported eslint configuration formats](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)
 to export a string, e.g. `.eslintrc.json`: